 Budget administrators are responsible for ensuring that total expenditures remain within budgeted amounts.
-If expenditures exceed budgeted amounts, budget administrators are responsible for promptly initiating procedures to clear overdrafts.
+If expenditures exceed budgeted amounts and/or actual revenue, budget administrators are responsible for promptly initiating procedures to clear overdrafts.

 Each department chair is responsible for establishing internal departmental policy for resolving overdrafts.
 Departmental policy is to conform to University overdraft policies and procedures included in this section.